Turtuk: Brogpa era

 The earliest known tribe which inhabited Turtuk were a Dardic tribe, locally known as the Brogpas, who are believed to have migrated from Chilas, a place now in Pakistan.
 They lived in Turtuk from an unknown time till, mostly probably, the 13th century AD.
 At some point around the 13th century AD, two warriors named Chuli and Yangdrung, came to Turtuk.
 They killed the king and eventually mostly of the locals fled Turtuk along the stream and across the mountain, to the villages now called Hanu, Dah and Domkhar.

 Right now, majority of the population in Turtuk are the direct descendants of Chuli and Yangdrung.

 As time passed on, people from outside came to Turtuk in search of work, bringing in more diversity.

 Turtuk is believed to have remained an independent principality till the conquest of Baltistan by the Sikh Empire.

 The people of Turtuk were followers of the Bon religion before Islam.
 Bon rituals can be seen both in the tradition as well as the architecture.
 Islam came to Turtuk due to the famous Persian Sufi poet and preacher, Syed Ali Shah Hamdani.
 People in Turtuk, like in other places in Baltistan, practice the Sufi sect Sufis Noorbakshia, named after a disciple of Shah Hamdani, Syed Mohammad Noorbaksh.

 But by the nineteenth century, dominant sects from outside, such as Shia, Hanafi and later Wahabi started converting the Sufi Noorbakshia of Baltistan, and the Noorbakshia of Turtuk too.
 More recently, the Hanafis of Turtuk have also been converted to the more extreme subsets of Sunni.

 Right now, only half of the population practices Noorbakshias while the rest practice either Sunni sect or Wahhabi sect.

-Yabgo dynasty

-The Chorbat-Khaplu region of Baltistan, including Turtuk, was ruled by the Turkistani Yabgo dynasty for one thousand years.
-Their rule started when Beg Manthal came to the region from Yarkand in the 9th century and conquered Khaplu.
-The region was dominated by Buddhism until the arrival of Islamic scholar and poet Mir Sayyid Ali Hamadani in the 13th century.

-Dogra dynasty

-The thousand-year Yabgo rule continued until 1834, when Raja Gulab Singh of Jammu, a vassal of the Sikh Empire, conquered the region.
-After losing kingship, Yabgo Abdullah Khan renamed the family Kacho (Balti for "light weight"), even though the family continued to be a wealthy, powerful family.
+Dogra dynasty Raja Gulab Singh of Jammu, a vassal of the Sikh Empire, conquered the region in 1840, ending the Balti kingdom of Maqpon dynasty.

 After the First Anglo-Sikh War, the British established the princely state of Jammu and Kashmir under Gulab Singh.
 Gulab Singh's Dogra dynasty ruled the region until 1947 under the suzerainty of British Raj.